We ask you, humbly, to help us.

 "... chemical changes to DNA that affect how genes are expressed, but not the information they contain."
 4

-2015-MAR: A personal note from Reddit:
+2015-MAR: A personal note on Reddit:

-A former Baha'i member, TheBlackestForest, posted the following moving document:
+A former Bahá'í member, "TheBlackestForest," posted the following moving document:

 "... maybe it's possible to be a solitary Baha'i and love Baha'u'llah on my own, but all I can think of is how such a perfect man described the perfect world to us.
 I've read the Writings, and sexual minorities aren't part of the Plan.
 We're not part of the perfect world the Baha'is want.
 They want a world where we don't exist.
 They want a world where we give the Faith our lives and our passions in service to God, but where we quietly sit in the back and are happy for our place and are aware of our sinful nature like a herd of obedient peasants.
-They want a world where sexual minorities meekly accept that loving someone of the same gender means they're of the same spiritual condition as a murderer, a wife-beater.
+They want a world where sexual minorities meekly accept that loving someone of the same gender means they're of the same spiritual condition as a murderer, [or] a wife-beater.
 They want a world were sexual minorities put their head down and give up hope of personal happiness so they'll be rewarded when they die.
-What a raw deal.
+What a raw deal. ..."

 So we come to why I'm not a Baha'i: I value myself.
 That's it.
 Nineteen years of trying to be somewhat I wasn't nearly destroyed me.
 Ten years of accepting myself has transformed me into a stable, healthy, happy member of society.
 I am a rational person.
 I look at results.
 Valuing my "illness" as a normal expression of human sexuality has benefited me and the people around me.
 My misery and repression served no one.

 I'm so sorry to give up on the perfect world the Baha'is are striving for, because their vision is a lovely one and I wanted it to come true for the longest time... but it's a vision that excludes millions and millions of people.
-It's not universal.
+8 It's not universal.
 I can't place absolute faith in a man who denies my reality.
 God gave me a brain.
 I must use it."
 6